mstrieleman/Image-Search/README.md

 # Image-Search
-Allows users to search for images using instagrams api
+Allows narcissists to search for images using instagrams api